MicrosoftDocs/cognitive-toolkit-docs/articles/Evaluate-a-model-in-an-Azure-WebApi.md

 ### Let’s get started

 We already created a project blueprint called **[CNTKAzureTutorial01](https://github.com/Microsoft/CNTK/tree/master/Examples/Evaluation/CNTKAzureTutorial01)**.
 This project is part of the CNTK GitHub repository and can be found in the folder `Examples\Evaluation\CNTKAzureTutorial01`.

+**Please note that the sample project is using CNTK EvalDll API.
+For users who use model trained with Python, please use [CNTK Library API](./cntk-library-evaluation-on-windows.md).**

 We recommend you start from this solution, since we already added all the code we need.
 For completeness here is the list of operations to create the tutorial project: